Lions Gate tried to discuss merger with Sony, leaked emails show

-LOS ANGELES (Reuters) - Movie maker Lions Gate Entertainment Corp executives last summer tried to meet with Sony Corp CEO Kazuo Hirai to discuss a possible merger or acquisition, according to emails found in documents stolen by hackers.
+LOS ANGELES, Dec 16 (Reuters) - Movie maker Lions Gate Entertainment Corp executives last summer tried to meet with Sony Corp CEO Kazuo Hirai to discuss a possible merger or acquisition, according to emails found in documents stolen by hackers.

 Hirai eventually declined a meeting although he expressed interest in possible cooperation on operational matters, the documents showed.